 To avoid loosing the motorcycle and paying a high amount of tax to import the bike into South Africa, I finally decided to take care of the whole export thing myself and booked a flight down to Port Elizabeth again.

 With the support of various helpful forums and people, I managed to quickly identify the right contact Mrs. Rew Yolandi at the South African Customs: Tel +27- (0) 12 452 4782.
 After I told her about the motorcycle accident and the failed attempts of shipment, she gave me the permission to ride the bike out of South Africa on the expired Carnet de passage customs document.

-Since time was short, I already applied for the visa for the Democratic Republic of the Congo DRC (8 days transit 39.- €) and for the Republic of Congo (15 days for 80.- €) in my home country.
+Since time was short, I already applied for the visa for the Democratic Republic of the Congo DRC ex Zaire (8 days transit 39.- €) and for the Republic of Congo (15 days for 80.- €) in my home country.
 I also tried to get the 4 days Transitvisa for Angola at the embassy in Berlin since they don’t give out visa for tourists in Namibia.

 Applying for visas for African countries is an issue in itself.
 After I sent my passport with the completed application, passport photo, stamped return envelope and check to the Congo Embassy in Berlin, the next day a lady in flawless German phoned me, promised quick processing and wished me a pleasant trip.
-Within three days I got my passport back with a visa and a receipt for the amount paid.
+Within three days I got my passport back with a visa and a receipt for the amount I had paid.

 It also can be different.
 On the phone, an employee of the Angolan Embassy assured me in barely comprehensible German a 4 days transit visa for 60 € within one week.
 A week later I got my passport back.
 However, including the envelope and all my application documents plus a piece of paper that says"you need new passport".